DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   - *web application* or *mobile application* - after completing the organization process, all information are easily accessible on mobile devices which are more often used during travels.

   */

-  The scope of the AI tool is to provide suggestions about prices, locations, and transport, not to complete purchases.
-This action would require partnerships with several companies for flights and accommodations booking, and public services such as public transportation and museums.
-Therefore, links for finalizing the purchases should be supplied throughout the journey organization process.

   Finally, the user can check all the reservations and the details of the entire itinerary on a dedicated page of the application, which will also give the possibility to automatically organize eventually provided documents.